Sarah Collins - Dietitian

 What has made a difference to progressing your research career?

 Being awarded a HEE/NIHR Clinical Doctoral Research Fellowship.
 This has enabled me to pursue my research career.
 It has allowed me to combine clinical research and leadership with continued clinical practice and development.
-I would not get this opportunity to develop my research, leadership, academic and clinical skills without it.
+I would not have had opportunity to develop my research, leadership, academic and clinical skills without it.

-Having an excellent team of supervisors from King’s College London and Royal Brompton and Harefield NHS Foundation Trust.
+Having an excellent team of supervisors from King’s College London and Royal Brompton and Harefield Hopsitals.
 I have had tremendous support from my supervisors from day one.
 They all have different research and professional backgrounds and areas of expertise.
 They have challenged my way of thinking in a very supportive environment.
-As a team we are learning from each other

 Patient participation.
 It is really important to listen to service users and to work with them throughout research projects.